-This roasted butternut squash is a snap ti fix.
+This roasted butternut squash is a snap to fix.
 Just toss cubes with olive oil, sage, and optional onions and roast.
 The onions add nice flavor, but they can be left out.
-Or you might try this recipe for roasted Brussels sprouts and butternut squash with cranberries and pecans.
+Or you might try this colorful recipe for roasted Brussels sprouts and butternut squash with cranberries and pecans.

 Serve this flavorful roasted butternut squash with a holiday meal or as a side dish with just about any meal.
-Feel free to use a similar winter squash, such as acorn, Hubbard, long of Naples, etc.
+Feel free to use a similar winter squash, such as acorn, Hubbard, buttercup, etc.

 - 1 medium butternut squash or a similar winter squash

 - 2 medium onions, cut into 1-inch chunks

 - Line a large baking pan or roasting pan with foil.
 Lightly oil the foil or spray with nonstick cooking spray.
 Heat the oven to 400 F.

 - With a vegetable peeler or y-peeler, peel the squash.
 Slice in half lengthwise and scoop out seeds.
 Cut the squash into 1-inch cubes.
 Toss the squash and onion chunks with the olive oil, pepper, and sage.
 Arrange on the prepared baking sheet.
 Sprinkle with salt and pepper.